chrismarquezz/classlink-integration-demo/BEST_PRACTICES.md

 - **Cost-efficient:** Compute is charged only during function execution.
 - **Scalable:** Functions scale automatically with traffic volume.
 - **Low maintenance:** No server provisioning or patching required.

 ---

-### 2. Efficient Batch Writes to DynamoDB

-**Practice:** The ingestion pipeline uses DynamoDB’s `batch_writer()` to perform high-volume inserts during data sync from ClassLink.

-**Benefit:** Reduces latency and handles retry logic automatically for failed write operations, improving throughput and resilience.

----

-### 3. Pagination for Scalable API Requests

-**Practice:** ClassLink API endpoints that return large datasets (e.g., `/v2/users`) are accessed using offset-based pagination (e.g., `?limit=1000&offset=2000`).

-**Benefit:** Supports controlled, chunked data ingestion and prevents timeouts or memory overflow during synchronization.

----

-### 4. Component-Based Frontend UI

-**Practice:** The React application is composed of modular components (`TeacherDashboard`, `StudentDashboard`, `Modal`, etc.).

-**Benefit:** Promotes code reuse, testability, and maintainability.
-Each component has a single responsibility and can be updated independently.

----

-### 5. Role-Based Rendering and Data Fetching

-**Practice:** The backend returns only the data relevant to the authenticated user’s role (student or teacher).
-For teachers, class rosters are included.

-**Benefit:** Improves efficiency and privacy.
-Reduces the volume of frontend-rendered data while tailoring the UI experience per user type.

----